 As expert legal strategists, we take on the big environmental fights—high-stakes cases where we can have an enduring impact—and stick with them until we win.
-We don’t accept corporate money, so we can fight the most important cases and stick with them for as long as it takes.

 High Stakes: Will something significant be lost or gained?